seanox/aspect-js/manual/en/markup.md

 The attribute output the value or result of its expression as an inner HTML code for an HTML element.
-As value are expected one element or more elements as NodeList or Array -- these are then inserted directly, or an absolute or relative URL to a remote resource, which is loaded by HTTP method GET, or a DataSource URL which loads and transforms content from the DataSource.
+As value are expected one element or more elements as NodeList or Array -- these are then inserted directly, or a DataSource URL which loads and transforms content from the DataSource.

 In all cases, the output attribute can be combined with the condition attribute and is only executed when the condition is `true`.